George Vernadsky: American years

 In 1927, Michael Rostovtzeff and Frank A. Golder offered Vernadsky a position at Yale University in the United States.
 At Yale, he first served as a research associate in history (1927–1946), and then became a full professor of Russian history in 1946.
 He served in that position until his retirement in 1956.
 He died in New Haven on June 12, 1973.

 Vernadsky's first book in English was a widely read textbook on Russian history, first published in 1929 and republished six times during his lifetime.
 It was translated to numerous languages, including Hebrew and Japanese.
 In 1943, he embarked on his magnum opus, A History of Russia, of which six volumes were eventually published, despite the death of his co-author, Professor Michael Karpovich, in 1959.

 Interpretation of Russian history

 Vernadsky took a novel approach to Russian history, presenting it as a continuous succession of empires, starting from the Scythian, Sarmatian, Gothic, and Hunnic; Vernadsky attempted to determine the laws of their expansion and collapse.
-His views emphasized the importance of Eurasian nomadic cultures for the cultural and economic progress of Russia, thus anticipating some of the ideas advanced by Lev Gumilev.
+His views emphasized the importance of Eurasian nomadic cultures for Russia's cultural and economic progress, thus anticipating some of the ideas advanced by Lev Gumilev.